The following itinerary for 3 days in Atlanta comes to us from Caroline Eubanks. All photos are by Caroline.

 There’s no “high season” in Atlanta as there’s always something going on.
 Spring is busy with festivals and events, but pollen can affect the comfort of travel.
 Summer months are very humid so visitors may not be used to the temperatures.
 Fall and winter are ideal as they are both mild in the city.

 When it comes to finding accommodations, the best hotel options are found in Downtown, Midtown, and Buckhead, including big-name brand hotels where you can use loyalty points.
 All three are convenient to the highway and public transportation as well as attractions.
 But if you’re looking for rentals or boutique hotels, try areas like Poncey Highlands and Old Fourth Ward, which are walkable.

-Getting Around Atlanta
+Getting To and Around Atlanta

-The city is sprawling and its traffic rivals Los Angeles, so if you decide to drive, bring your patience and create a time buffer.
+Atlanta is sprawling and its traffic rivals Los Angeles, so if you decide to drive, bring your patience and create a time buffer.
 MARTA offers trains and buses that cost $2.50 for each ride of any distance.
 You can also rely on rideshare apps, bike rentals, and scooters.
 Some neighborhoods are walkable, but the city isn’t overall.

 I hope this helps you plan your 3 day itinerary for a trip to Atlanta!

 About the author: Caroline Eubanks is an award-winning writer from Atlanta and the author of This Is My South: The Essential Travel Guide to the Southern States.
 Her work has been published by Afar, BBC Travel, USA Today, and Fodor’s, covering the food and travel of the Southeast USA.
 Check out her site This Is My South.

 You might also enjoy:

 - Itinerary for 3 Days in Charleston, SC